Anioko/resuable-flask-marketplace/README.md

 Contributions are welcome!

-## Documentation Changes

-To make changes to the documentation refer to the [Mkdocs documentation](http://www.mkdocs.org/#installation) for setup.

-To create a new documentation page, add a file to the `docs/` directory and edit `mkdocs.yml` to reference the file.

-When the new files are merged into `master` and pushed to github.
-Run `mkdocs gh-deploy` to update the online documentation.

 ## Todo

 - Tests
--Flask whooshee fix or replacement to ensure the search works on Apache.
+- Flask whooshee fix or replacement to ensure the search works on Apache.
--Add Gifs to README to show how to use the seller panel, admin panel and buyer panel -Make search work "data_location" in seo_world blueprint
+- Add Gifs to README to show how to use the seller panel, admin panel and buyer panel
+- Make search work "data_location" in seo_world blueprint

 ## License
 [MIT License](LICENSE.md)